 Some women may experience symptoms like headaches, muscle loss, and others.
 In such cases, see a doctor or registered dietitian to make the necessary adjustments to your diet.

-However, if one has not been on a low-carb diet, it is not advisable to start it during pregnancy.
+However, in most cases, it is not advisable to diet during pregnancy.

 Being on a low carb diet can make you thirstier than usual.
 The chances of dehydration can be high, especially if one does not drink enough water.
 It is therefore encouraged to drink at least 2 liters of water per day.
 More is not better, drinking too much plain water can cause overhydration and worsen electrolyte imbalances.
 To replace any lost electrolytes, eat a variety of foods (including those high in potassium and magnesium) and sprinkle up to one teaspoon of salt per day on your food.
 If you are still not getting enough, consider an electrolyte supplement (but remember to check the nutrition label for the carb content).